Skip to main content

 • Glass transition temperature (Tg), decomposition temperature (Td), coefficient of thermal expansion (CTE), and thermal conductivity play vital roles in ensuring material reliability and effective heat management.

 • Higher-performing materials often come at a higher cost.
-It’s essential to weigh the trade-offs between material cost and performance.
+It’s essential to balance material costs against performance requirements.

 Selecting the right dielectric material for high-density interconnect PCBs is paramount for ensuring optimal performance and reliability in electronic products.
 By considering operating frequency, signal loss, thermal, electrical, chemical, and mechanical properties, you can make informed decisions when selecting the right substrate.